MiroslawBuszek/Event-Registration/README.md

 ## General info
 The application allows the user to register for the event, the most important factor during registering is the appropriate motivation.
-During the registration process, the participant can choose whether to sign up for lectures and workshops.
-The role of the administrator is to select the most motivated participants of the event and mark them in the form, the administrator can reject the participant if he or she does not show willingness to participate in the project.
+During the registration process, the candidate can choose whether to sign up for lectures and workshops.
+The role of the administrator is to select the most motivated candidates of the event and mark them in the form, the administrator can reject the candidate if he or she doesn't show willingness to participate in the project.
 The administrator can also download the candidates data directly to the .csv files.
 The project was created during the Corealate course.